garykac/woven/docs/spell-list.md

 Category: Defend Mage, Terrain

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

-Defend 1.

-When CHARGEd, all your TENDRILs are obstacles that other mages may not move into.
+While charged: Defend 1.
+All locations adjacent to your TENDRILs are obstacles that other mages may not move into.

 ### Burst
 ```
-. @ . .
+@ . . . .
+. .
 X . .
-X
+. . . . @
 ```
 Element: Water

 Category: Create Tendril, Move Tendril

-Place 3 TENDRILs.

-Move all TENDRILs 2 spaces.
+When cast: Place 3 TENDRILs.
+Move all of your TENDRILs 2 spaces.

 ### Creep
 ```